Stepheny755/ECE244/Lectures/Lecture_21/Lec_21.md

-# Lecture 20 - When Objects have Pointers
+# Lecture 21 - An Abstract String Class
 Oct.
-27/2020
+28/2020

 Previously, we've dealt with objects with **pointer** data members
-* Implement the `String` class as an example
+* Let's implement a custom/abstract `String` class as an example
   * `String`, uppercase S
     * Different from built in `string`